 But, as far as Western scientific studies go, it is still very early to conclude that turmeric can cure or prevent diabetes and cancer.

 For those who want to take turmeric as a health supplement, simply peel, grate and press fresh turmeric to extract the juice.
-Some people drink is a tablespoonful of pure fresh turmeric juice directly; others mix it with water and add honey.
+Some people drink is a tablespoonful of pure fresh turmeric juice directly; others mix it with water and add honey, while others enjoy it in a juice.
 Those with no access to fresh turmeric substitute turmeric powder.

 04 of 07